Disability Benefits for Reduced Capacity Caused by Back Problems

 Can You Get Disability for Reduced Capacity Caused by Back Problems?

-How to Qualify for Disability Based on Reduced Capacity Caused by Back Problems
+How to Qualify for Disability Based on Reduced Capacity Caused by a Back Injury

 A Social Security disability claims examiner—with the help of a medical consultant—will review your medical records for evidence that illustrates how severe your back problems are.
 The SSA will be on the lookout for the following documentation:

-• objective imaging such as X-rays, MRIs, and CT scans that show the extent of your back problem (such as whether it's mild, moderate, or severe)
+• objective imaging such as X-rays, MRIs, and CT scans that show the extent of your back problem (whether it's mild, moderate, or severe)

 • physical examinations showing limitations in your ability to move ("range of motion")